adhirajb1109/blogfolio/src/pages/index.md

 Hey 👋,
 I'm Adhiraj, a passionate creator who loves crafting unique products to solve real-life problems using the power of code.

-Nobody is trying to fix the problems we have in this world.
-Everyone is just trying to make enough money, so that, the problems don't apply to them.
-But, I am *different* and driven enough to solve them with tech.

 I grew up in Delhi but recently moved to Bangalore, where I continue to pursue my interests.
 Currently in high school, I'm excited about this formative period in my life, as it offers numerous opportunities to refine my skills and gain a broader perspective on the world.

 Technology has become my true love, and I'm always eager to stay up-to-date with the latest bleeding-edge advancements in the tech world.